bindulovely102/E-Learning-platform/README.md

 The use of **dynamic memory allocation** ensures flexibility, and proper memory deallocation avoids memory leaks.
 Overall, this project provides a strong foundation for building real-world learning management systems.

+⭐ *Through this project, we learned how to implement tree data structures, manage dynamic memory, and build a complete CRUD-based application in C.*

 ---